mui/material-ui/docs/pages/blog/2023-mui-values.md

 But we don't expect these to last forever either.

-As we continue to progress through new stages of development in the coming years, we intentionally plan to review our values and keep cultivating the culture that underpins our success.
+As we continue to progress through new stages of development in the coming years, we intentionally plan to review our values and continue cultivating a values-driven culture.

 ## Join the team